unit8co/darts/README.md

 ## Features
 * **Forecasting Models:** A large collection of forecasting models; from statistical models (such as ARIMA) to deep learning models (such as N-BEATS).
-See table of models below.
+See [table of models below](#forecasting-models).
 * **Multivariate Support:** `TimeSeries` can be multivariate - i.e., contain multiple time-varying dimensions instead of a single scalar value.
 Many models can consume and produce multivariate series.
-  See table of models below.
-* **Multiple series training:** All machine learning based models (incl.\ all neural networks) support being trained on multiple (potentially multivariate) series.
-See table of models below.
+* **Multiple series training:** All machine learning based models (incl. all neural networks) support being trained on multiple (potentially multivariate) series.
 * **Probabilistic Support:** `TimeSeries` objects can (optionally) represent stochastic time series; this can for instance be used to get confidence intervals, and many models support different flavours of probabilistic forecasting (such as estimating parametric distributions or quantiles).
-See table of models below.
-* **Past and Future Covariates support:** External data are often important too!
-  Many models in Darts support past-observed and/or future-known covariate time series as inputs for producing forecasts.
-See table of models below.
+* **Past and Future Covariates support:** Many models in Darts support past-observed and/or future-known covariate (external data) time series as inputs for producing forecasts.
-* **Static Covariates support:** In addition to time-dependent data, `TimeSeries` can also contain static data for each dimension, which can be exploited by some models (see table of models below).
+* **Static Covariates support:** In addition to time-dependent data, `TimeSeries` can also contain static data for each dimension, which can be exploited by some models.
 * **Hierarchical Reconciliation:** Darts offers transformers to perform reconciliation.
   This can make the forecasts add up in a way that respects the underlying hierarchy.
 * **Regression Models:** It is possible to plug-in any scikit-learn compatible model